 What steps are involved in obtaining a Permission to Operate (PTO) for a new solar panel installation?

 And here’s the kicker: it’s not always quick.
 Some interconnection reports show just how drawn-out and complicated these timelines can be.
 But once you’ve got that PTO in hand?
 That’s when the real payoff begins—your system can finally start feeding clean energy back to the grid.
+You’ll get the full benefit of your investment.

 How can I check the status of my Net Metering application?